Alauddin Muhammad Daud Syah II: Further course of the war

-The role of the sultan
+Role of the sultan

 The personal role of Alauddin Muhammad Da'ud Syah in the struggle has been debated.
 The well-known Dutch scholar Christiaan Snouck Hurgronje regarded him as a non-entity of little consequence for the conduct and outcome of the war: "The young sultan, gradually emerging from childhood, soon showed that he aspired to something very different from sharing the weal and woe of his country as leader of the contest against the Gompeuni [the Dutch].
 True to the traditions of his house, he sought and still seeks diversion in lawful and unlawful love, drink, fiddling, fights of animals, gambling and the pursuit of elephant and deer."

 Later scholarship, on the other hand, has taken a more positive view of his contribution.
 The sultan was described as a cheerful and handsome man with a royal demeanour towards his chiefs, while at the same time being polite and attentive towards the people with whom he came in contact.

 He appealed to Russia to grant the sultanate protectorate status and aid it in repelling the Dutch East India Company.
 The Sultan's request was rejected, and Aceh was eventually conquered by the Dutch.

 At his court he kept some Dutch and Indonesian deserters from the colonial army who were trusted to undertake errands and even taught the sultan some Dutch songs.
 It was still his distant kinsman Tuanku Hasyim who exerted most of the power at the court while serving as viceroy.
 As long as Tuanku Hasyim was alive there was no question of surrendering to the colonial troops.
 The sultan's cousin and father-in-law Tuanku Abdulmajid surrendered to the Dutch in 1887, but this did not have any effect on the devotion of the sultan and viceroy.
 The well-known resistance fighter Teuku Umar was appointed sea commander (amirul bahri) of the west coast by the sultan but made a deal with the Dutch in 1893 and began to actively fight the Acehnese troops.
 The sultan sent a letter to Teuku Umar accusing him of apostasy.
 This, together with other factors such as the influence of his wife Cut Nyak Dhien, caused Teuku Umar to return to the sultan's party after a short while.